nCine/nCine-site/download-develop.md

 ### Improvements

+- The version of the integrated Tracy has gone from [v0.4.1](https://bitbucket.org/wolfpld/tracy/src/v0.4.1/) to [v0.5](https://bitbucket.org/wolfpld/tracy/src/v0.5/)
+  - It is now easier to use Tracy in custom nCine projects, including on Android
+  - Threads can be named so that they can be tracked in the Tracy profiler
+  - You can now also retrieve current thread priority or set a new one
+  - All log entries are written out as coloured Tracy messages
+  - Threads id are invalidated on join and cancel so that they can be reused
 - The version of the integrated ImGui has gone from [v1.70](https://github.com/ocornut/imgui/releases/tag/v1.70) to [v1.72b](https://github.com/ocornut/imgui/releases/tag/v1.72b)
 - The GameController mapping database has been updated from the one included in SDL 2.0.9 to the one in SDL 2.0.10
 - The `SceneNode` classes has seen the addition of long awaited helper methods in the shape of `setParent()`, `alpha()` and `absAlpha()`